Deinocheiridae

-Deinocheiridae is a family of ornithomimosaurian dinosaurs, living in Asia and the Americas from the Albian until the Maastrichtian.
+Deinocheiridae is an extinct family of ornithomimosaurian dinosaurs, living in Asia and North America from the Aptian until the Maastrichtian, with a possible Late Jurassic record in Europe.
 The family was originally named by Halszka Osmólska and Roniewicz in 1970, including only the type genus Deinocheirus.
 In a 2014 study by Yuong-Nam Lee and colleagues and published in the journal Nature, it was found that Deinocheiridae was a valid family.
 Lee et al. found that based on a new phylogenetic analysis including the recently discovered complete skeletons of Deinocheirus, the type genus, as well as Garudimimus and Beishanlong, could be placed as a successive group, with Beishanlong as the most primitive and Deinocheirus as most derived.
 The family Garudimimidae, named in 1981 by Rinchen Barsbold, is now a junior synonym of Deinocheiridae as the latter family includes the type genus of the former.
 The group existed from 115 to 69 million years ago, with Beishanlong living from 115 to 100 mya, Garudimimus living from 98 to 83 mya, and Deinocheirus living from 71 to 69 mya.
 Other genera included are Paraxenisaurus, and possibly Harpymimus and Hexing.